High capacity oceanographic lithium battery pack: Safety circuit

 Fig. 4.
 Safety circuit behind a plastic window on a lithium battery pack.

 In additions to its safety functions, the safety circuit also provides a self test that confirms the health of the pack in advance of a deployment.
 If there is no window with an LED behind it, the pack should not be shorted.
 Only battery packs with safety circuits instantly turn off the pack in response to a short circuit.

 Self test

 The self test indicates that the battery and its safety circuit work, that the battery voltage is within an acceptable range, that the battery can supply an 8 A pulse of current, and that the battery will protect itself against a short.
 The test confirms that the battery pack is new.
 If a new battery tests used, the supplier should be contacted.
 In some circumstances, a battery that is stored at a cold temperature could produce a test result that indicates it has been used, even though it holds its full original capacity.

-What to do if a "good" battery fails to run an instrument

-Some instruments have current limiters on their inputs.
-The most common example is the RD Instruments Workhorse.
-When a current limiter fails, the instrument draws enough current to trigger the battery's short circuit protection, and the instrument fails to run.
-When this happens, plug in the AC adapter (which charges the ADCP's internal capacitor bank), then plug in the battery.
-The instrument will now run normally.